 Where do we meet?

 I meet with people at St. Paul the Apostle Catholic Church in Houston, Texas, which is across the street from NASA’s Johnson Space Center.
-I am also available via Skype and FaceTime.
+I am also available via Zoom, Skype, or FaceTime.

 When do we meet?